gitpod-io/gitpod/docs/self-hosted/install/oauth.md

 Alternatively, you can configure it per Helm values file:
  1. Configure an OAuth app per instructions linked below (cmp.
 [GitHub](#GitHub) or [GitLab](#GitLab)) and copy the `clientId` and `clientSecret`.

- 2. Create a file `values.oauth.yaml` with the following content:
+ 2. Merge the following into your `values.custom.yaml`:
     ```yaml
-    authProviders: []
+    authProviders:
     - id: "Public-GitHub"
       host: "github.com"
       type: "GitHub"